 Now, it is available in Switched, POPS and with Alternating Phase Outlets, all for the purpose of solving the top data center challenges of power density, capacity planning, and remote power management.

 Here is a description of the evolution of each of these features for the HDOT platform:

-POPS: allowed data center operators to measure voltage, current, apparent power, active power, crest favor and power factor at the outlet level.
+POPS: allows data center operators to measure voltage, current, apparent power, active power, crest favor, and power factor at the outlet level.
 Plus, warnings and alarms can be set up to monitor current, power, and power factor for both low and high values.
 This helped to reduce power faults, resulting in a safer and more effective data center.

-Even in the early stages of HDOT, Server Technology was open to allowing customers to drive the development and evolution of their PDUs.
-This made for an industry-leading combination of responsiveness, innovation and customer support.
+Even in the early stages of HDOT, Server Technology was open to allow customers to drive the development and evolution of their PDUs.
+This made for an industry-leading combination of responsiveness, innovation, and customer support.
 For us, the stage was already set for more progress along the PDU continuum.

 Due in part to increased demand, and in part to an increasing number of available new features, Server Technology’s customers were faced with an array of customizable power strips that could be built to their specifications.
 The complexity of this process led to the development of a configuration tool that gave the end-user the ability to specify, or build, their own customized PDU.
 This configuration tool was dubbed ‘Build Your Own PDU,’ and then shortened to BYOPDU.